-Email marketing is an affordable, scalable way to increase brand exposure and audience engagement.
+Are you a marketer looking to up your game?
+Email marketing is an affordable, scalable way to increase brand awareness and audience engagement.
 Thousands of businesses, large and small, use email marketing to send targeted and non-targeted content to lists of prospects, leads, and customers.
 Email marketing software is typically a straightforward investment with quick return, but the market can still be difficult to navigate for a first-time buyer.
 Vendors offer a wide variety of solutions that differ in pricing, intended use, and functionality.

-This guide will help buyers make a more informed decision by defining core features for comparison, software trends, and examining a case study of a leading email marketing software solution.
+This guide will help buyers make a more informed decision by defining core features for comparison and explaining how to get buy-in from your leadership team.

 Not long after its rise to popularity, email ousted print and display as the most effective medium for promotional content.
-The simple explanation for this is reach: by 2017, there will be almost 5 billion email accounts in the world, the large majority of which are consumer accounts, according to the Radicati Group.1 Since nearly everyone has an email account, email marketing is guaranteed strategy for putting offers, promotions, and content in front of your whole audience.
-Last year, the average company attributed almost a quarter of its total sales to email marketing.2
+The simple explanation for this is reach: In 2021, there were more than 4.1 billion unique email users; that number is expected to break 4.5 billion by the end of 2025, according to the Radicati group.
+That means that over half of the world’s population uses email!
+Since nearly everyone has an email account, email marketing is a guaranteed strategy for putting offers, promotions, and content in front of your whole audience.

 Here are some common features you can expect to see when you compare email software solutions: